HumanCellAtlas/data-portal-content/.github/ISSUE_TEMPLATE/submit-portal.md

 - Contact email:
 - Who to attribute:
 - Portal URL:
-- 2-3 sentence description:
+- Short description: (<= 200 characters, will appear on list page)

 Optional:
+- Long description: (will appear on detail page)
-- Logo or screenshot: (Attach to this GitHub issue.)
+- Logo or screenshot: (attach to this GitHub issue.)